puppetlabs/puppet-docs/source/pe/3.0/install_windows.markdown

 > ![windows logo](./images/windows-logo-small.jpg) This chapter refers to Windows functionality.
 To install PE on \*nix nodes, see [Installing Puppet Enterprise](./install_basic.html).

-PE includes support for Windows agent nodes.
+PE includes support for Windows agent nodes on Windows 2003, 2008, 7, and 2012 Server.
 Windows nodes:

 * Can fetch configurations from a puppet master and apply manifests locally
-* Cannot serve as a puppet master
+* Can respond to live management or orchestration commands
-* Cannot respond to live management or orchestration
+* Cannot serve as a puppet master, console or database support server

 See [the main Puppet on Windows documentation](/windows/) for details on [running Puppet on Windows](/windows/running.html) and [writing manifests for Windows](/windows/writing.html).